-On average, the visits were with a patient aged 51 years, 51% with a female, and 62% and 17% with a patient having had several previous disabling episodes of LBP and back-related leg pain below the knee, respectively (see Table 2).
-GPs had significantly more first-time visits and fewer later (3rd to 6th) visits compared to PTs and DCs (The distribution of visit numbers is presented in Table 3).
+On average, the visits were with a patient aged 51 years, 51% with a female, and 62% and 17% with a patient having had several previous disabling episodes of LBP and back-related leg pain below the knee, respectively (see table 2).
+GPs had significantly more first-time visits and fewer later (third to sixth) visits compared with PTs and DCs (the distribution of visit numbers is presented in table 3).